-We estimate that, depending on the extent of social distancing measures that are required over the next year, transit agencies could see an annual shortfall of $26-$38 billion.
-In this summary, we provide snapshots of current impacts on local agencies and provide two scenarios outlining the potential cumulative impact on transit agencies nationwide.
+We estimate that, depending on the extent of social distancing measures that are required over the next year, transit agencies could see an annual shortfall of $26-$40 billion.
+In this factsheet, we provide snapshots of current impacts on local agencies and provide two scenarios outlining the potential impact on transit agencies nationwide.

-Public Transportation Agencies Are Responding to The Crisis
+Transit Agencies Are Responding to the Crisis Under Financial Pressure

 Transit agencies across the country are an essential part of the public health response to COVID-19.
-Ridership has varied by place.
+Ridership and finances have varied by place.
 Some examples:

-- New York City subway ridership is 67% lower than a year ago (which still means it is serving 1.8 million trips/day).
+- As of late March, New York City subway ridership is 87% lower than a year ago; NJ Transit ridership is down about 90 percent.

-- As of March 18, Bay Area Rapid Transit ridership was 87% lower than on an average February 2020 weekday.
-The Bay Area has been under a “shelter in place” order; all of California was put under such an order this week.
+- As of March 23, Bay Area Rapid Transit ridership was 92% lower than on an average February 2020 weekday, and the agency has forecast 18-39% declines in sales tax revenue in its preliminary FY21 budget.
+The Bay Area has been under a “shelter in place” order.

 - In a March 17 letter, Dallas Area Rapid Transit estimated a $60 million sales tax loss from March-September 2020; this would represent a 19% decline from projections in the agency’s FY20 business plan, The agency also estimated $600,000/week revenue loss and $100,000/week in increased costs.

 - Agencies around the country are modifying protocols to protect public health.
 Houston METRO announced it would increase service on key routes in order to reduce crowding.
-Several agencies, including Houston METRO, have eliminated fares or moved to rear-door boarding in order to maintain social distancing.
+Several agencies have eliminated fares or moved to rear-door boarding in order to maintain social distancing.

 What Might the Financial Impact on U.S. Transit Be?

-We calculate two scenarios for transit fare and directly generated revenue decline: 75 and 100 percent.
+Fare revenue: We calculate two scenarios for transit fare revenue decline: 75 and 100 percent.
 Fare revenue will decline by more than ridership, because many systems have ended fare collection and/or fare enforcement to decrease social contact.
 The low-end estimate of 75 percent is in line with ridership declines that several major systems are currently reporting.
 The high-end estimate (no fare revenue) represents a scenario where transit agencies end fare collection in order to protect public health.